juvu/DayTrade-SwingTrade/TradingTechniques.md

 ## Tips
 * Afternoon breakout is not as strong as morning spike
-* Always take profit into strength, not weakness
+* Sell into strength, buy dips
 * Double support/resistance is hard to break
 * Be careful not going long on a stock after 2:30 as traders tend to take profit
 * With a small account, it's better to go long as it has better risk reward.
 Where a big account(30,000) is better to go short as it's  safer and better winning percentage, but with less reward.